This is a guide for directors, teachers and club owners, explaining in detail how to run an event using the RealBridge web app.

 After finishing Board 3, the players can see complete information for Boards 1-3 at every table that has finished the board, together with the IMPs or matchpoints.
 This information updates as other tables complete each board.

 We advise using the word "Review" to describe the ability to review the auction, play, written explanations, and alerts.
-This is the action of clicking the result (wherever that exists, eg traveller, personal scorecard, etc).
+This is the action of clicking the result (wherever that exists, eg traveler, personal scorecard, etc).

 When a score has been adjusted by the Director, the Director sees it immediately.
 The players will see it at the end of the round, or earlier.